How Oracle Archived Log Backup Works

 - Database state — a database is on or off, in which logging mode it runs

 - Paths to all database files (configuration logs and so on) and other data required for backup

 Veeam Backup & Replication also detects whether it is possible to store logs to the backup repository through a direct access or a log shipping server is required.

-The runtime process copies archived log files from the log archive destination (set by the Oracle administrator) to a temporary folder on the VM guest file system.
+The non-persistent runtime components or persistent agent components copy archived log files from the log archive destination (set by the Oracle administrator) to a temporary folder on the VM guest file system.

 - Veeam Backup & Replication maps information about the Oracle system collected at step 4 with information kept in the configuration database.
 This periodic mapping helps reveal databases for which Veeam Backup & Replication must ship archived logs to the backup repository during this time interval.

-- Archived log backup files are transferred from the temporary location on the Oracle VM to the backup repository, either directly or via the log shipping server.
+- Veeam Backup & Replication transfers archived log backup files from the temporary location on the Oracle VM to the backup repository and saves them as VLB files.
+Veeam Backup & Replication transfers logs either directly or through the log shipping server.
 The source-side Veeam Data Mover compresses log data to be transferred according to its built-in settings.
 On the backup repository side, data is compressed according to the parent backup job settings.